tmgthb/Autonomous-Agents/README.md

 [Memory Sharing for Large Language Model based Agents](https://arxiv.org/abs/2404.09982)

 - Memory-Sharing (MS)-framework: Multi LLM-agents share Memory Pool of query/response pairs, which improves In-Context Learning.
+Retriever-model is trained to retrieve memories based on user query.
 - LLM agent answers based on query and retrieved memories.
 Scorer evaluates query / response.
 High scoring pairs are added to the Memory Pool, which is queried with cosine similarity.
 - The shared memory helps all agents to learn from each other.
+- The Retriever model is trained using pre-trained sentence similarity model, which retrieves data from jsonl-file to train a model and it is later used to pick relevant memories for each user query.

 ---